Post rewritten and recipe updated January 2021. First posted January 2013.

 - Scones were once traditionally cooked on a griddle (girdle), a flat circular iron plate, with a hooped handle to allow it to hang over a fire.
 Today, these scones come out of the oven.

-- Use cold butter.
-Rubbing cold butter in coats the flour, leaving the butter to release moisture when it heats up in the oven, leading to a lovely flaky scone.
+- Chill with Cold Butter: Rubbing in cold butter creates layers within the dough, imparting a flaky finish.
 If you use melted butter, the moisture is already absorbed into the flour when you mix, leaving you with a dry, doughy scone.

-- Davidson, Alan.
-The Oxford Companion to Food, Oxford University Press, 1999
+- Davidson, A., et al. The Oxford Companion to Food.
+Oxford University Press, 2014.